psathyrella/partis/docs/subcommands.md

 Currently accepted keys are multiplicity, affinity, subject, timepoint, and constant-region; values will be propagated through to appear in any output files (with the key names changed to plural, e.g. to multiplicities, to accomodate multi-sequence annotations).
 When caching parameters, partis by default removes constant regions (5' of v and 3' of j).
 If --collapse-duplicate-sequences is set, it then collapses any duplicate sequences into the [duplicates key](output-formats.md); the number of such sequences is then added to any multiplicities from `--input-metafname` (see also `--dont-remove-framework-insertions`).

+##### naive sequence comparison with linearham

+While partis's inferred naive sequences are much more accurate than those from single-sequence annotations, its use of a star tree assumption for computational tractability limits achievable accuracy for highly unbalanced trees.
+The [linearham](https://github.com/matsengrp/linearham/) package is designed to solve this by performing full phylogenetic and rearrangement inference on single families.
+As described above, you can use partis's `--calculate-alternative-annotations` option to have it output some (heuristic) probabilities of alternative annotations, including naive sequences.
+If you've run linearham, you thus have collections of naive sequences and their probabilities from both programs.
+You can compare them with the script `bin/cf-linearham.py`, which prints (view with `less -RS`) first a comparison of the amino acid naive sequences from each program, then a comparison of the nucleotide naive sequences contributing to each of the amino acid ones.
+It also prints a comparison of partis's alternative gene calls and associated "probabilities" (linearham will have only use the one, best, set of gene calls with which it was called).